AngMaher/St-Mochtas-FC/README.md

  # Acknowledgements

-- I would like to thank my mentor Jubril for his guidance through the project and my mainy testers (family and friends).
+- I would like to thank my mentor Jubril for his guidance through the project and my many testers (family and friends).